awwx/ar/readme.md

-The goals for this Arc runtime project are:
+The goals of this Arc runtime project are:

 * to fix bugs in the runtime